robinhood-unofficial/pyrh/README.rst

 Python Framework to make trades with Unofficial Robinhood API.
 Supports Python 3.8.1+

-*Please note this project is not currently actively maintained, but is accepting contributions*
+*Please note this project is stable and in maintenance mode but is happy to accept contributions*

 Documentation: https://pyrh.readthedocs.io/en/latest/